sheep and goats

 rare breed chickens

-We often have just enough eggs to sell alongside spring asparagus.
+We typically have enough eggs to sell spring through fall.
 The chickens are pastured and free ranging, organic (certified) fed and yolks are rich orange.
-David has created a soy-free, whole grain feed blend that we ferment daily.
-We enjoy breeding and hatching our Russian Orloffs and Light Sussex.
+We enjoy breeding and hatching our own Russian Orloff or other rare breed chickens.
 Inquire if you are interested in hatching eggs or chicks.